-Following sits alongside the U.K.'s departure from the EU (Brexit), the EU GDPR's data protection obligations continue to apply to the UK in substantially unvaried form under the so-called "UK GDPR".
-The UK GDPR exists alongside the UK Data Protection Act 2018 which implements certain derogations in the UK 2018.
-The GDPR into UK law.
-Under the UK GDPR, companies not has direct effect where an entity is established in the EEA or the U.K. (as applicable) and has extra-territorial effect where an entity established outside of the EEA or the UK but who process processes personal data in relation to the offering of goods or services to individuals in the EEA and/or the UK or the monitoring of their behavior.
+In the EU, the processing of personal data (i.e., data which identifies an individual or from which an individual is identifiable) is governed by the EU General Data Protection Regulation 2016/679 (EU GDPR).
+The U.K. has implemented the EU GDPR as the U.K. GDPR (together with the EU GDPR, the GDPR) which sits alongside the U.K. Data Protection Act 2018.
+The GDPR has direct effect where an entity is established in the EEA or the U.K. (as applicable) and has extra-territorial effect where an entity established outside of the EEA or the UK processes personal data in relation to the offering of goods or services to individuals in the EEA and/or the UK or the monitoring of their behavior.

-The GDPR imposes obligations on controllers, including, among others: (i) accountability and transparency requirements, requiring controllers to monitor demonstrate and record compliance with the GDPR and to provide detailed information to individuals regarding the processing of their behavior will be subject personal data (e.g., via ICFs); (ii) requirements to process personal data lawfully including specific requirements for obtaining valid consent where consent is the lawful basis for processing; (iii) obligations to consider data protection when any new products or services are developed and designed (including e.g., to limit the amount of personal data processed); (iv) obligations to comply with individuals' data protection rights; and (v) an obligation to report certain personal data breaches to the UK GDPR - the requirements of which are (at this time) largely aligned with those under competent data protection authority and affected individuals.
+The GDPR imposes obligations on controllers, including, among others: (i) accountability and transparency requirements, requiring controllers to demonstrate and record compliance with the GDPR and to provide detailed information to individuals regarding the processing of their personal data (e.g., via ICFs); (ii) requirements to process personal data lawfully including specific requirements for obtaining valid consent where consent is the lawful basis for processing; (iii) obligations to consider data protection when any new products or services are developed and designed (including e.g., to limit the amount of personal data processed); (iv) obligations to comply with individuals' data protection rights; and (v) an obligation to report certain personal data breaches to the competent data protection authority and affected individuals.

-In addition, the EU GDPR and as such, may lead to similar compliance and operational costs with potential fines of up to £17.5 million or 4% of global turnover.
-As a result, we are potentially exposed to two parallel data protection regimes, each of which authorizes fines and prohibits the potential for divergent enforcement actions.
-It should be noted that the UK GDPR also prohibits the international transfer of personal data from the UK EEA to other countries jurisdictions that are the European Commission does not recognize as having "adequate" an 'adequate' level of data protection unless a data transfer mechanism has been put in place or a derogation under the EU GDPR can be relied on.
+In addition, the EU GDPR prohibits the international transfer of personal data from the EEA to jurisdictions that the European Commission does not recognize as having an 'adequate' level of data protection unless a data transfer mechanism has been put in place or a derogation under the EU GDPR can be relied on.
 In July 2020, the Court of Justice of the EU (CJEU) in its Schrems II judgement limited how organizations could lawfully transfer personal data from the EEA to the U.S. by invalidating the EU-U.S. Privacy Shield for purposes of international transfers and imposing further restrictions on the use of standard contractual clauses (EU SCCs), including a requirement for companies to carry out a transfer privacy impact assessment (TIA).
 A TIA, among other things, assesses laws governing access to personal data in the recipient country.
-On 10 July 2023, the European Commission adopted its Final Implementing Decision granting the U.S. adequacy (Adequacy Decision) for EU-U.S. transfers of personal data for entities self-certified to the new Trans-Atlantic Data Privacy Framework (DPF).
+On 10 July 2023, the European Commission adopted its Final Implementing Decision granting the U.S. adequacy (Adequacy Decision) for EU-U.S. transfers of personal data for entities self-certified to the new Trans-Atlantic Data Privacy Framework

+(DPF).
 Entities relying on EU SCCs for transfers to the U.S. are also able to rely on the analysis in the Adequacy Decision as support for their TIA regarding the equivalence of U.S. national security safeguards and redress.